-Early Life Holy Roman Emperor Otto II was born around 955.
-The only surviving son of Emperor Otto I and his second wife, Adelaide, Prince Otto became his father’s heir at a young age.
+Early Life Otto II was born around 955.
+The only surviving son of Holy Roman Emperor Otto I and his second wife, Adelaide, Prince Otto became his father’s heir at a young age.
 During his reign, Otto I successfully consolidated his power over the empire.
-To ensure the succession, Otto had his son crowned co-king of Germany and Italy […]
+To ensure the succession, Otto had his son crowned co-king of Germany and Italy in […]

 Background Sixty years before the Battle of Bouvines, Henry II of England established the Angevin Empire.
 Through inheritance and marriage to Eleanor of Aquitaine, the king brought England and Western France under his control in 1154.
 Alarmed by this development, Louis VII of France sought to undermine the empire.
 Although the king spent his reign attempting to, he ultimately proved […]